 With Billing Grace Period turned off, subscription goes to Expired state and

 isActive() method returns

 false.
-However, Apple still attempts to recover subscription within up to 60 days but less aggressively.
+Existing billing cycle will break, which means that a new billing cycle will start in case of recover.
+Apple still attempts to recover subscription within up to 60 days but less aggressively.
 In both cases when subscription is reactivated, it will change to Regular state.
 You can manage Billing Grace Period feature in your app’s “Features” tab in App Store Connect.

 Apphud is absolutely stable.
 Most of the data is cached on device.
 However, if there are issues with subscription verification, our SDK tries to re-submit data until success.

 Please read our In-App Purchase Testing Tips.

 Screens are a part of Rules.
 As for now, Rules are available only on iOS you can only present Screens in your app by using Rules.
 There are 4 types of Screens are available now:

 Promo offer screen.
 To show a discount for lapsed or existing customers.